6512197/System_design_Questions/README.md

 Interviewer :
 Let us escalate.
 Now we enter Stage 2 (Scaling to ~10,000 users).
 With this small traffic spike, our single server/database may slow down.
-How would you evolve your schema and architecture to handle higher traffic—especially repeated reads of popular short links?
+How would you evolve your schema and architecture to handle higher traffic especially repeated reads of popular short links?

 Interviewer:
 Now, let’s push forward to Stage 3 (Scaling to ~1M users).
 Now Imagine your database starts becoming a bottleneck for writes.
 Some short links get extremely hot (millions of clicks/hour), and some partitions of your database are overloaded.
 What would you do to scale your database beyond a single instance?

+Interviewer: